vmware/vSphere-machine-learning-extension/docs/install/monitor.rst

 Monitoring with Prometheus and Grafana
 ======================================

-This section explains how to use Prometheus and Grafana to monitor the Tanzu Kubernetes Grid (TKG) cluster in which Freestone Kubeflow runs.
+This section explains how to use Prometheus and Grafana to monitor the Tanzu Kubernetes Grid (TKG) cluster in which Kubeflow on vSphere runs.

 Prerequisites
 =============